Skip to content

 Data validation

 The statistical data are validated in cooperation with the municipalities on a yearly basis.
-Each municipality receives a compilation of relevant number of children and youth, classified by the type of received measure, as well as the total amount of disability services classified by type, found in the registry of Statistics Denmark.
-The compilation is sent to each municipality for validation and approval.
+Each municipality receives a list containing relevant number of children and youth, classified by the type of received measure, as well as the total amount of disability measures classified by type, found in the registry of Statistics Denmark.

 Data compilation